 However, there are two programs that will finance up to 90 percent of the sales price of a home.
 The first jumbo loan program with no PMI needs only a 10 percent down payment and finances the remaining 90 percent with one mortgage.
 For example, a home has a list price of $2M.
 The sellers accept the full price offer and the buyers make a 10 percent down payment of $200,000, borrowing $1.8M and there is no additional private mortgage insurance premium whatsoever.

 In addition, this program is a bit easier to qualify for as it relates to credit scores.
 Many jumbo loan programs ask for at least a credit score of 700 while this loan only asks for a 680 score.
 There is a maximum loan amount of $2.5M with a $2.78M sales price.
 The loan program does ask for a fully documented loan with tax returns, bank statements and such but these are common requirements for most any jumbo loan.
 This 90% financing option with no PMI loan is reserved for owner-occupied property only and cannot be used to finance a vacation or second home or a rental property.
 The 10% down option is also limited to loan amount below $3,000,000.
 The program does require a minimum of 6-12 months’ of payment reserves after down payment and closing costs.
 The exact amount will depend on the down payment, loan amount and credit.
-Reserves requirements can be satisfied from non-liquid retirement accounts like 401K, etc.
+Reserves requirements can be satisfied with non-liquid retirement accounts like 401K, etc.

-Another alternative with 10 percent down jumbo purchase without PMI is a combination of a first and a second mortgage, commonly referred to as an 80-10-10 loan with the first mortgage at 80 percent of the sales price and a second lien at 10 percent.
+Another alternative with a 10 percent down jumbo purchase without PMI is a combination of a first and a second mortgage, commonly referred to as an 80-10-10 loan with the first mortgage at 80 percent of the sales price and a second lien at 10 percent.
 Keeping the first mortgage at 80 percent means there is no PMI requirement for the jumbo purchase.
-Please visit the Jumbo Purchase page to learn more about this, and other attractive programs that permit 95% Jumbo financing up to 1.5mil for qualified home buyers.
+Please visit the Jumbo Purchase page to learn more about this, and other attractive programs that permit 95% Jumbo financing up to $2.0mil for qualified home buyers.

 These programs are available for both purchase and rate-term refinance transactions nationwide.
 Happy to serve Virginia and Maryland: Arlington, Alexandria, Bethesda, Frederick, Baltimore, Gaithersburg, Reston, Rockville